 With the possible exception of driving a scooter during rush hour, Taiwan is a very safe country.
 Guns are illegal, there is very little crime, and Taiwan is often ranked among the safest countries in the world.
 My next door neighbor is from South Africa and left there to escape the escalating crime in his home country.
 I often go for long walks at night, never looking over my shoulder, feeling very safe.

 9.)
 Job Market

 Before moving to Taiwan I had very little teaching experience – only 3 months volunteering in Hanoi.
 While doing my volunteer gig, I spent time completing an online TEFL certification class.
 It was a good mix of “book learning” and real life, trying stuff out on the Hanoi High School students, so I had much more confidence going into a real classroom.
 It also allowed me to get over my serious fear of public speaking.

 When I started in Taiwan, I taught both kids classes and adult Business English classes.
 It quickly became clear that I’m not a “kid person” and luckily (for the kids!)
 I now teach only adults – a mixture of general conversation classes and more specific business English classes.
 And since Hsinchu is considered the “Silicon Valley” of Taiwan, English teachers are in high demand, especially “mature” teachers with life experience!

-Any other questions regarding relocation to Taiwan?
+Any other questions regarding relocation to or teaching in Taiwan?
 Feel free to ask!